TheTeamVivek/YukkiMusic/.github/README.md

 > [!CAUTION]
 > Please use the **`master` branch** for stable performance.
 The **`dev` branch** is under active development and may contain a lot of bugs or errors.

-> Currently, we are converting the bot from **Kurigram to Telethon**, reediting platform usage, and performing a full core rewrite.
-For a stable experience, stick to the master branch.
+> Currently, we are performing a full core rewrite.

 [**YukkiMusic**](https://github.com/TheTeamVivek/YukkiMusic) is an enhanced version of the original [**YukkiMusicBot**](https://github.com/TeamYukki/YukkiMusicBot), optimized for high-quality music streaming in Telegram voice chats.
 Built with Python and Pyrogram. 🚀